In this quickstart you will create and deploy an integration that takes advantage of:

 We will be sourcing config vars from the organization and customers respectively, so don't need integration-level default values here.

 Set Config Vars for Testing

-Now that you have set required integration config variables, you'll notice that the lower right-hand Testing pane prompts you to fill in config variables.
+Now that you have set required integration config variables, if you click theicon you'll notice that the Config variables tab prompts you to fill in config variables.
 Fill in testing values of your choice for customer name and avatar, and the S3 bucket name.

 Add Some Actions

 Next, we'll add some actions steps to be taken by our integration.
 Go back to the integration Designer tab.